AlexanderDitz/Master_Learning_DecisionMaking/README.md

 # Computational Modeling of Individual Learning Dynamics in Affective Disorders

-This repository contains the code, data structure, and analyses for the thesis
+This repository contains the code, data structure, and analyses for the master's thesis
 **“Discovering individual differences in learning dynamics between healthy and clinical populations.”**

 The current project investigates how individuals with **depression** or **bipolar disorder** differ from **healthy controls** in their learning and adaptive decision-making behavior.